A printable PDF version of this information sheet is available.

 Some of the information typically requested on job application forms and in job interviews is not relevant to an applicant's ability to do a job.
 In some cases, certain information requested on forms and in interviews could intentionally or inadvertently be used by an employer to discriminate against certain groups of people and restrict or deny their employment.
 The Act prohibits employers from discrimination in the areas of employment practices and employment applications and advertisements.

 No person shall use or circulate any form of application for employment or publish any advertisement in connection with employment or prospective employment or make any written or oral inquiry of an applicant:

-Gender, marital status or family status
+Gender, gender identity, gender expression, marital status or family status

 - ask the applicant to specify Mr., Mrs., Miss or Ms. on an application form

 - ask for a previous or maiden name

 - request names of relatives and dependants